clydeatmcm/IT102/Module1/Activities/GUI/ATM/Lastname_ATM_Admin/README.md

 ---

-📌 With this structure, students clearly see **Separation of Concerns**:
+With this structure, clearly established the **Separation of Concerns**:

 * **Data (Model)** = Database
 * **UI (View)** = Windows Forms